Rail Alphabet: Other uses

+Rail Alphabet was used by certain other state-owned corporations and organisations in the UK.
 The National Health Service in England, Scotland and Wales adopted Rail Alphabet for its signs.
 It is still the dominant typeface used on signs in older hospitals.
 It ceased to be used in new builds in the late 1990s.
 NHS England now uses Frutiger, while NHS Scotland uses Stone Sans.

 Rail Alphabet was widely used on signs by the British Airports Authority and by Danish railway company DSB.
+It was also used on signage for the National Coal Board.

 Road signs in Iran used Rail Alphabet typeface for English texts.

 Digitisation and updates

 New Rail Alphabet

 In 2009, a newly digitised version of the typeface was publicly released.
-Created by Henrik Kubel of A2/SW/HK in close collaboration with Margaret Calvert, New Rail Alphabet features six weights: off white, white, light, medium, bold and black, with non-aligning numerals, corresponding italics and a set of Eastern European characters.
+Created by Henrik Kubel of A2/SW/HK in close collaboration with Margaret Calvert, New Rail Alphabet features six weights: off white, white, light, medium, bold and black, with non-aligning numerals, corresponding italics and a set of Cyrillic characters.

 Rail Alphabet 2

 In 2020, Network Rail announced that it had commissioned an updated version of the typeface.
-Designed by Margaret Calvert and Henrik Kubel, Rail Alphabet 2 includes lighter versions of the lettering as well as italics for signage along with accompanying versions for use in printed matter and online.
+Designed by Margaret Calvert and Henrik Kubel, Rail Alphabet 2 (RA2) includes lighter versions of the lettering as well as italics for signage along with accompanying versions for use in printed matter and online.
 The redesign also includes new pictograms to depict services and facilities which did not exist in the 1960s when the original typeface was conceived – such as gender neutral toilets and vaping areas.
-In October 2020, Network Rail announced that starting with London Paddington, the updated Rail Alphabet 2 typeface will replace Brunel for all signage on all Network Rail managed major stations on the network.
+In October 2020, Network Rail announced that starting with London Paddington, the updated RA2 typeface will replace Brunel for all signage on all Network Rail managed major stations on the network.
 Network Rail will also begin using the typeface for corporate communications.

 In May 2021, as part of the Williams Rail Review, it was announced that the new government body Great British Railways (GBR) will introduce Rail Alphabet 2 on the rail network, replacing the many different typefaces used on railway signage since privatisation.